hyperledger-labs/perun-doc/source/node/design_docs/interaction_alice_node_sdk.rst

 If a non-final state was registered on the blockchain and other participant sees that it is not the latest state, it can refute to the registered state by registering the latest state to the blockchain.
-This can go on until the no participants refute until challenge duration expires.
+This can go on until no participants refute until challenge duration expires.
 Once it expires, the channel progresses the settle phase.